 Expertise, experience and passion – offering our best to you.
+How we are driving change for improved health and accessible housing in Canada.

 On October 19, 2022 we participated in the Rally at Parliament Hill in Ottawa, led by Disability Without Poverty, to support the fast-tracking of Bill C-22 to become law in Canada.
 This was during the same week as the UN Day for the Elimination of Poverty.